Machine Semiotics: Results

 The only difference in comparison to scenario \eqref{eq:1scut} is the repetition of \TT{no!} in step six.

 The first ten steps of the resulting updating dynamics of this scenario are depicted in \Tab{tab:sc2a}.

 Steps 0 to 2 are the very same as in the first scenario shown in \Tab{tab:sc1}.
 Yet note that the empty utterance $\epsilon$ was accepted by state $\neg H$ in step 2.
-Beginning with step 3 the Machine Semiotics evolves differently due to the presence of three action states, when the meaning of \TT{I go to grandma now} is erroneously acquired as $(\neg H, S)$.
-In step 4, the user therefore triggers a first revision by uttering \TT{no!} that is, however pragmatically undesired, carried out in step 5.
-Therefore, the user repeats \TT{no!} in step 6.
-At this point the user-machine communication has accumulated abiding misunderstandings must be resolved at once in the succeeding steps 7 and 8.
+Beginning with step 3 the Machine Semiotics evolves differently due to the presence of three action states, when the meaning of \TT{I am going to grandma} is erroneously acquired as $(\neg H, S)$.
+In step 4, the user therefore triggers a first revision by uttering \TT{no!} that is, though pragmatically undesired, carried out at local time $t = 2$.
+Therefore, the user repeats \TT{no!} in iteration 5.
+At this point the user-machine communication has accumulated abiding misunderstandings which must be resolved at once in the succeeding steps.
 This requires the formal concepts prepared in \Sec{sec:rforlear}.

-First the system renders the most recently accepted state $\mras(h, 6) = 2$ from the history $h$ according to definition \ref{def:recent}.
-Then the history $h(t)$ is scanned for time indices $t = 3, \dots, 6$ for the last meaning updates.
-In step 7 the meaning of \TT{no!} learned in step 4 is revised by replacing the acquired consequent $H$ by the newly desired consequent $\neg H$ while keeping its antecedent $S$.
-Moreover, in step 8 the pragmatically inappropriate meaning of \TT{I go to grandma now} is revised from $(\neg H, H)$ to $(\neg H, \neg H)$, i.e. ``don't heat during absence of the user''.
-The first training phase terminates in step 9 by accepting the empty utterance in state $\neg H$.
+First the system renders the history $h$ that is scanned for local time indices $s = 1, \dots, 5$ for the last meaning updates.
+At local time $t = 4$ the meaning of \TT{no!} learned at iteration 4 is revised by replacing the acquired consequent $H$ by the newly desired consequent $\neg H$ while keeping its antecedent $S$.
+Moreover, at time $t = 5$ the pragmatically inappropriate meaning of \TT{I am going to grandma} is revised from $(\neg H, H)$ to $(\neg H, \neg H)$, i.e. ``don't heat during absence of the user''.
+The first training phase terminates at time 6 by accepting the empty utterance in state $\neg H$, thereby deleting and reinitalizing the local history (not shown).